-Based in the assumptions included in the Adopted Budget, through FY 2013-14, the following labor concessions have been incorporated into this document: elimination of the cost of living adjustments which became effective July 2011 and the freezing of premium and flex benefits.
-Premium and flex benefits are incorporated back into the budget in FY 2014-15, as is the elimination of furlough days.
+Based in the assumptions included in the Proposed Budget, through FY 2013-14, labor concessions have been incorporated into this document: elimination of the three percent cost of living adjustments which became effective July 2011, and freezing premium and flex benefits.
+Premium and flex benefits are incorporated back into the budget in FY 2014-15.